beeradmoore/ReadFSRVersionFromCSharp/README.md

 ### Current results

-Currently calling `ffxQuery` returns `FFX_API_RETURN_OK`, however `versionCount` remains as its initial value (even if you change the initial value).
+~~Currently calling `ffxQuery` returns `FFX_API_RETURN_OK`, however `versionCount` remains as its initial value (even if you change the initial value).~~

-I am sure the call itself is working because if you change the header type (`++versionQuery.header.type;`) the return code will be `FFX_API_RETURN_NO_PROVIDER`.
+~~I am sure the call itself is working because if you change the header type (`++versionQuery.header.type;`) the return code will be `FFX_API_RETURN_NO_PROVIDER`.~~

-I am unsure if I am passing structs to C++ dll incorrectly or if what I am attempting to do does not work like this.
-I don't know enough C++ to create a raw C++ minimal example, but if you can feel free to send a PR.
+~~I am unsure if I am passing structs to C++ dll incorrectly or if what I am attempting to do does not work like this.
+I don't know enough C++ to create a raw C++ minimal example, but if you can feel free to send a PR.~~

+After some changes this appears to be loading version strings.
+It is not loading version ids.
+The code was also generated with GitHub Copilot (GPT 4o) and should not be used in production.
+This is possibly why it is not loading version ids.